Strategic Planning Consultant & Head of Projects

 Founded in 2018 The Association of Exiled Scots (TAoES) was originally formed as a creative and cultural community away from home for exiled Scots the world over.
 Since then they have grown into a leading provider of Traditional and Contemporary Folk Entertainment around the world.

 My work with TAoES started in 2021 when I took on the organisational management of delivering their tour to the World Expo in Dubai in February 2022 as part of the UK National Day celebrations.
 I was also engaged as a consultant on brand identify and strategic planning.
-I’ve since formed an ongoing working partnership with TAoES, collaborating with partners around the globe to plan entertainment and events.
-From large-scale stadium concerts and intimate acoustic sets to barn-storming ceilidhs, step-dancing workshops, and explorations of Gaelic and Scots language through poetry and song.
+I’ve since formed an ongoing working partnership with TAoES, collaborating with clients around the globe to plan entertainment and events.
+In the past few years I’ve worked with our small team to curate and deliver events at the Dubai and Osaka World Expos, pre-match entertainment in Paris and Nice for the 2023 Rugby World Cup alongside a celebratory four-nations event at the British Embassy in Paris; Burns Night celebrations at Embassies and Consular houses in Brussels, Dublin and London; and St Andrew’s and St Lucia celebrations at Embassies in Sweden, Oslo and London.
+Our work spans from large-scale stadium concerts and intimate acoustic sets to barn-storming ceilidhs, step-dancing workshops, and explorations of Gaelic and Scots language through poetry and song.

 We believe folk culture gives voice to folk across the world.
 It is the songs that speak of home, wherever home may be.
 It is the past, present and future possibility existing side by side.